-I have been working with my current research group, headed by Dr. Michael Hannigan, for over four years now working on low-cost sensor validation and exploring the various applications of next-generation monitoring instruments and how they can be employed in air quality investigations.
+I have been working with my current research group, headed by Dr. Michael Hannigan, for over five years now providing the opportunity for in-depth research into low-cost sensor validation and the wide variety of potential applications for these systems.

 I am particularly interested in the following questions…